Beginners Guide to Surf Safety & Surf Etiquette

 - Check Equipment: Make sure your equipment; especially your leash is in good order.
 Remember it is much easier to spot a brightly coloured surfboard or wetsuit at sea in the event of you requiring rescuing.
 Consider other safety equipment.

-– Protect your Head: When you “wipe-out” always protect your head with your arms.
+- Protect your Head: When you “wipe-out” always protects your head with your arms.

 - Help Others: Should you see a surfer in difficulty in the water DON’T DELAY phone 112 (EU) or 999 (UK) and ask for the Coast Guard.
 Even the most experienced surfer may at some time require assistance.

 - Know First Aid: Every surfer should obtain first aid and water safety training you might just save a life of a friend or fellow surfer.